Development of Biotechnology Industry in Malaysia

 2001 to 2005 – At the third stage of development, the collaboration between the National Biotechnology Directorate and the Massachusetts Institute of Technology (MIT) initiated the BioValley Strategic Plan.
 The plan includes the provision of BioValley Malaysia, a Malaysian Biotechnology Cluster, which is expected to accelerate the research and commercialisation of technologies.
 The former Prime Minister, Tun Abdullah Ahmad Badawi launched the National Biotechnology Policy on 28 April 2005.
 The objective of the policy is to invigorate the biotechnology industry to become a new economic engine to enhance prosperity and wellness of the nation by 2020.
 In light of this, a one-stop agency, namely the Malaysian Biotechnology Corporation (MBC) was established to facilitate the industry’s development, including coordination of regulatory policy among different agencies.

-2006 and beyond - The development of biotechnology industry during this phase was outlined in the Ninth Malaysian Plan.
+2006 and beyond – The development of biotechnology industry during this phase was outlined in the Ninth Malaysian Plan.
 The government provided an allocation of RM2 billion to support the development of physical and soft infrastructure in the local biotechnology industry.
 Recognising the importance of a conducive regulatory framework to the success of this endeavour, the government has intensified the promotion of foreign and domestic investments and close collaboration with foreign entities to access new technology, expertise and markets.
 Efforts are also taken to improve the Intellectual Property (IP) policy and management framework to encourage innovation and safeguard investment in the biotechnology sector.

 Driving Malaysian Biotechnology Industry